 WW II caused so many changes.
-Good ones, and awful ones.
+Some were good.
+Some were heart-breaking.

-After high school in Iowa, she’d played basketball for her tuition at A.I.B. in downtown Des Moines, worked at Bishop’s Cafeteria for two meals a day, but had to drop out when her Navy brothers couldn’t keep up with her $10 a month rent.
+After high school in Iowa, Doris Wilson played basketball for her tuition at the American Institute of Business in downtown Des Moines, worked at Bishop’s Cafeteria for two meals a day, but had to drop out when her Navy brothers couldn’t keep up with her $10 a month rent.

-But Doris ended up waitressing–for Cronk’s Cafe in Guthrie Center, the Pattee Hotel and McDonald Drug Store, which had a fountain and restaurant area, in Perry.
-In fact, she was serving the after-church crowd at McDonalds when the announcement of the attack on Pearl Harbor interrupted the background radio music.
+She ended up waitressing–for Parrish’s Cafe in Guthrie Center, and later in Perry at the McDonald Drug Store, which had a soda fountain and restaurant area.
+In fact, she was serving Sunday dinner to the after-church crowd at McDonalds when the announcement of the attack on Pearl Harbor interrupted the background music playing on WHO-Radio.

-Dale Wilson and Warren Neal, both Iowa farmers, enlisted as cadets in 1942, become pilots, and were awarded their “wings” and became officers (2nd Lieutenants) on the same day in early 1943–Dale at Roswell, New Mexico.
+Dale Wilson and Warren Neal, both Iowa farmers, had enlisted as cadets in the Army Air Corps in 1942.
+They were awarded their “wings” and became officers (2nd Lieutenants) on the same day a year later–Dale at Roswell, New Mexico.
 Warren at Marfa, Texas.

 Warren was afraid they’d get separated forever so asked her to get married instead.

-Doris, wearing an aqua suit, and Lt.
-Neal in uniform were married in May, 1943, in Iowa.
-They caught a ride to Texas with another couple.
-Warren didn’t have a car.
+Doris, wearing an aqua suit, and Warren in uniform were married in May, 1943, in Iowa.
+Warren didn’t have a car yet so they caught a ride to Texas with another couple.

-Their first home was the Crews’ Hotel in Marfa, since everything else was taken.
-Day after day, while Warren was instructing at the base, Doris hunted for a cheaper place to live.
-But so was everyone else.
+Their first home was the Crews’ Hotel in Marfa, since everything else was full.
+Day after day, while Warren was instructing at the air base, Doris hunted for a cheaper place to live.
+But so did everyone else.
 Billy Crews, the hotel owner, said that he didn’t know what people did after he had to turn them away.
 Even the cots in the hotel halls were occupied.

-Some people were even living in the hospital during those war years.
+Some had to live in the hospital during those war years.

 Right away Doris was invited to a tea for officers’ wives, then a luncheon.
 This Iowa waitress had all of a sudden become an officer’s wife.

-The luncheon was quite a “henny affair,” she wrote home but not as bad as she was afraid.
+The luncheon was quite a “henny affair,” she wrote home, but not as bad as she had feared.

-She wrote home often, asking her mother to send hangers and other things they couldn’t buy–even needles to sew with.
+She wrote home often, asking her mother to send hangers and other things they couldn’t buy–even sewing needles.
 “Imagine an army moving in on Adel”–a town in Dallas County–she wrote, “then you have an idea what Marfa is like.”

-Doris wrote her brother Dale what she thought of Texas: “Well–take a lot of hot sun, hot sand, dust, sagebrush, a few mountains, tall lean men with western hots, tight pants, and high-heeled books, a lot of Mexicans and there you have it–from the eyes of an outsider. . . .
-But as for me, give me God’s Country.
-People who have never lived in Iowa have really missed something, if only the change of seasons–that’s enough. ”
+Doris wrote her brother Dale what she thought of Texas: “Well–take a lot of hot sun, hot sand, dust, sagebrush, a few mountains, tall lean men with western hats, tight pants, and high-heeled boots, a lot of Mexicans and there you have it–from the eyes of an outsider. . . . ”

-A few weeks later, Warren and Doris moved to their “home” for the next year and a half–a room in the Church of Christ.
+A few weeks later, Warren and Doris found a home.
+For the next year and a half they lived in the First Christian Church.

-Neals rented a small room in the front of the adobe church–$13 a month for room, water, lights, a bed, and two chairs.
+They rented a small room in the front of the adobe church–$13 a month for room, water, lights, a bed, and two chairs.
 That’s all.
-The “bath” was so unhandy as it was at the opposite end of the church, but they so so thankful to find someone moving out so they’d have a cheaper place to live.
+The “bath” was unhandy since it was at the opposite end of the church, but they so thankful to find someone moving out so they’d have a cheaper place to live.

 They’d just gotten settled when they were to attend the formal opening of the new officers’ club.
-Another officer’s wife invited Doris to go to the town of Alpine to get formals for the dance.
-Doris’s was nearly the color of the aqua suit she’d been married in just a few months earlier–aqua, short-sleeved, accented with lots of small ruffles.
+Another wife invited Doris to shop in the town of Alpine for formal gowns for the dance.
+Doris’s was nearly the color of the suit she’d been married in a few months earlier–aqua, short-sleeved, accented with lots of small ruffles.

-But with the war really ramping up in Europe and in the Pacific, the Air Corps tried to graduate as many pilots as they could.
+With the war really ramping up in Europe and in the Pacific, the Air Corps tried to graduate pilots as quickly as they could.
 Warren worked long hours, especially when they had night-flying and cross-country trips.
 By then all five brothers were in the service, so Doris wrote a lot of letters.

-Doris wrote to her brother Dale, then in combat in New Guinea, that she was expecting a baby, and that he was the first person in the family she’d told.
+Early in December, she wrote to Dale, then in combat in New Guinea, that she was expecting a baby, and that he was the first person in the family she’d told.

-About the same time she learned that Dale was Missing in Action.
+A few days later, she learned that he was Missing in Action.

 Dale never got her message.
-It was returned to her, still sealed–marked “Missing in Action.”
-Decades later, I (the “boy” she’d hoped for) was the first person, decades later, to open it.
+The small V-Mail letter was returned to her, still sealed–marked “Missing in Action.”
+Decades later, I (the “boy” she’d hoped for) was the first person to unseal and read it.

-There’s no picture of Doris in the aqua gown.
-I saw the lovely formal only a couple of times when I was a child, among her keepsakes in the old farmhouse storeroom.
-I’d forgotten about it.
+There’s no picture of her wearing the aqua gown.
+I remember seeing the lovely formal as a child only a couple of times, among her keepsakes in the old farmhouse storeroom.